open2c/bioframe/docs/guide-bedtools.md

 ### Original entries from the first bed for each overlap`-wa`

-Note that this gives one row per overlap and can contain duplicates,

 ```sh
 bedtools intersect -wa -a A.bed -b B.bed > out.bed
 ```